FanaticPythoner/AutoAi/README.md

 ## Update: ##
 - Added support in the [*AutoPreprocessor*](https://github.com/FanaticPythoner/AutoAi#autopreprocessor-class) for applying custom functions (or lambda) on specific columns at specific time using the *addApplyFunctionForColumn* method
-- Added example for the *addApplyFunctionForColumn* method in the [*AutoPreprocessor*](https://github.com/FanaticPythoner/AutoAi#autopreprocessor-class)
+- Added examples for the *addApplyFunctionForColumn* method in the [*AutoPreprocessor*](https://github.com/FanaticPythoner/AutoAi#autopreprocessor-class) class

 ### Language: ###